Chart Color Schemes

 Mitchelton's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Mitchelton residents show positive health outcomes with low prevalence of common conditions compared to the general population but higher than national averages for older cohorts at risk.
-Approximately 57% (~5,553 people) have private health cover, compared to Greater Brisbane's 61.5%.
+Mitchelton residents show positive health outcomes with low prevalence of common conditions compared to the general population, but higher among older cohorts at risk.
+Private health cover stands high at approximately 57% (~5,557 people), slightly below Greater Brisbane's 61.5%.

-Mental health issues and asthma are most prevalent, affecting 10.4 and 7.8% respectively; 69.8% report no medical ailments, similar to Greater Brisbane's 69.6%.
-Mitchelton has 13.7% (1,335 people) aged 65 and over, lower than Greater Brisbane's 15.2%.
-Health outcomes among seniors require more attention than the broader population.
+Mental health issues and asthma are most prevalent, affecting 10.4% and 7.8% respectively, with 69.8% declaring no medical ailments, similar to Greater Brisbane's 69.6%.
+Mitchelton has 13.7% residents aged 65 and over (1,336 people), less than Greater Brisbane's 15.2%, but seniors require more health attention than the broader population.

 Frequently Asked Questions - Health